Arozarena powers Rays past Yanks 8-4 for 2-1 lead in ALDS - WHIZ News

 Rays: Ryan Thompson will be the Game 4 opener.

-Yankees: LHP Jordan Montgomery will be making his postseason debut.
-He was on the Yankees’ 2017 ALDS and ALCS rosters but did not pitch.
-He went 2-3 with a 5.11 ERA in 10 regular-season starts.
+Yankees: LHP Jordan Montgomery makes his postseason debut.
+Montgomery was on the Yankees’ 2017 ALDS and ALCS rosters but did not pitch.
+He went 2-3 with a 5.11 ERA in 10 regular-season starts this year.
+He lasted two-thirds of an inning against the Rays on Sept.
+2, allowing two-run homers to Arozarena and Mike Brosseau.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports